it is after watching

 chewing gum against hunger and with eyes open

-spend a strictly timed 90 minutes writing five paragraphs describing
+spend a strictly timed 90 minutes writing five paragraphs

 that with a roof over their heads and no official war, they